icebergdelphi/MvcClientesIV/Readme.md

 Example using reports with Extjs and Ireports, and the dynamic use of the TreePanel, besides a searching grid using the Select Search.js plugin.

-Read LEEME.DOC to configure Javabridg with PHP and Tomcat to execute the reports made it with Ireports.
+Read LEEME.DOC to configure Javabridge with PHP and Tomcat to execute the reports made it with Ireports.

 User and passwords: